 Microsoft, Windows, Windows 2000, Windows 2000 Server and Workstation, Microsoft SQL Server for Windows 2000, Microsoft Exchange for Windows 2000 are trademarks of Microsoft Corporation in the U.S. and/or other countries.

 Pentium is a registered trademark of Intel Corporation in the U.S. and/or other countries.

-All other product names mentioned herein may be trademarks in their respective countries.
+All other brand names are trademarks of their respective owners.